tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

 ### Running offline

 There are circumstances in which you need to perform a database analysis on an environment without or with restricted internet access.
-In such case, You can perform the Database analysis, capture its results and at a later stage upload those results to your Tidal Migrations workspace.
+In such case, You can perform the Database analysis, capture its results and at a later stage upload those results to your Tidal workspace.

 These are the steps you need to follow in order to bypass internet access limitations: